benryves/RetroWiFiModem/README.md

 CTS and RTS lines respectively when hardware flow control is disabled.
 * AT$HOST can be used to query or change the hostname.
 ATI, AT&V and AT? have also been updated to cover this new command.
+* When in Telnet mode `WILL`/`WON'T`/`DO`/`DON'T` `TRANSMIT-BINARY` enable or disable binary transmission mode for the receiver or transmitter as appropriate.
+Binary transmission mode is referred to as "fake" Telnet in the RetroWiFiModem documentation, with "real" Telnet being NVT ASCII mode.
+In NVT ASCII mode `CR` is normally escaped to `CR` `NUL` unless it's a line break (`CR` `LF`).
+In binary mode `CR` is left alone.

 ## Command reference